-When involved in direct patient care activity, all healthcare professionals need to be bare below the elbow.
-Any sleeve must be able to be rolled or pulled back and kept securely in place during hand-washing and direct patient care activity.
+- Uniforms may include provision for sleeves that can be full length when staff are not engaged in direct patient care activity. - Uniforms can have three-quarter length sleeves - Any full or three-quarter length sleeves must not be loose or dangling.
+They must be able to be rolled or pulled back and kept securely in place during hand-washing and direct patient care activity.